Who we are looking for

 - Send nine bottles of each of the two wines by May, for trophy presentation and promotion purposes.

 - Pour or arrange to have a representative pour your two wines at consumer sales events in June (dates TBC) with our retail partner – this is a sales opportunity for you.
-It is recommended you have at least three dozen of each wine available to sell to the retailer at each of the Melbourne and Sydney sales events.
+It is recommended you have at least three dozen of each wine available to sell to the retailer at each of the sales events (historically, one event has been held in both Sydney and Melbourne).

-$200 plus GST (closes August 11, 2017) for one winemaker or a winemaking partnership.
+Early Bird discount registration $200 +GST (closes August 10, 2018; or $300+GST if registering after this date) for one winemaker or a winemaking partnership.
 This fee covers:

-- Promotion through one of the national events, September-December 2017.
+- Promotion through one of the consumer events, September-December 2018.
+(Your participation is optional.)

 - For the 12 finalists, facilitation of the relevant event and marketing activity.

-- A winemaker can only enter once.
+- A winemaker can only enter once per year.
 Unlike other wine shows, there are no unlimited entries for the Young Gun of Wine.

 - There are no refunds.